ML4ML: Automated Invariance Testing for Machine Learning Models: Related work

-Selective classification techniques (or reject options) \cite{selectiveclassificaiton} are also closely related to machine learning testing mechanism.
-In a simplified setting, Werpachowski et al. (\citeyear{rejectoption}) trained a reject function for each trained CNN, and they used either softmax response (confidence score) or uncertainty \cite{uncertainty} to judge if the CNN is confidence enough for a given data object $x$.
-Similarly, we adopt confidence scores as one of the testing locations (or areas) in our framework.
+Selective classification (or reject options) \cite{anomaloussurvey} and out-of-distribution detection \cite{oodsurvey} are also closely related to robustness testing.
+Werpachowski et al. \cite{rejectoption} trained a reject function for each trained CNN, and they used either softmax response (confidence score) or uncertainty \cite{uncertainty} to judge if the CNN is confident enough for a given data object $x$.
+We adopt confidence scores as one of the testing criteria in our framework.
+The approach was typically for evaluating the likelihood of untrustworthy predictions (e.g., \cite{gramood}), while our work focuses on evaluating invariance qualities of ML models as a whole.